-Nestled on the hem of a rocky terrain at an elevation of 1350mt is an essential Nyingma Monastery known as Drametse Lhakhang.
-Located 18km from Mongar on the highway towards Trashigang, Drametse Lhakhang is one of the largest and most important monasteries of Eastern Bhutan.
-Drametse Lhakhang was built in 16th century under the commandment of Ani Choten Zangmo, the grand-daughter of the famous Bhutanese saint Pema Lingpa.
-The lhakhang is deeply associated with Terton Pema Lingpa and the peling tradition of Buddhism.
-Peling tradition symbolizes the aura of Bhutan Monarchy.
+Located 18 km from Mongar on the highway towards Trashigang, Drametse Lhakhang is one of the largest and most important monasteries of Eastern Bhutan.
+Nestled on the hem of a rocky terrain at an elevation of 1350mt is an essential Nyingma Monastery.
+Drametse Lhakhang was built in the 16th century under the commandment of Ani Choten Zangmo, the granddaughter of the famous Bhutanese saint Pema Lingpa.
+The Lhakhang is deeply associated with Terton Pema Lingpa and the Peling tradition of Buddhism.
+Peling tradition symbolizes the aura of the Bhutan Monarchy.
 The word “Drametse” in Bhutanese language stands for “peak without enmity”.

-Taking a stroll around the white washed lhakhang or inside upon the wooden floored corridor, the tranquil ambiance with the soothing sound of monks chanting the prayer engulf anyone with the feeling of serenity.
-Drametse Lhakhang with its age old tradition still followed by the young monks has been preserving the ancient form of dance and artifact within its mural covered walls.
+Taking a stroll around the white-washed Lhakhang or inside the wooden floored corridor, the tranquil ambiance with the soothing sound of monks chanting the prayer engulfs anyone with the feeling of serenity.
+Drametse Lhakhang with its age-old tradition still followed by the young monks has been preserving the ancient form of dance and artifacts within its mural-covered walls.